jonwangio/Bayes_for_Regression/README.md

 _**P(D<sub>new</sub>|D) = ʃ P(D<sub>new</sub>|θ,D)P(θ|D)dθ**_

 which is exactly how Fig.9 is plotted.
 The shadow is a combination of possible linear model weighted by their possibilities.

-- MAP
+The equation above also speaks the same idea: the _posterior_ considers all possible _**θ**_, which means the _posterior_ does NOT care about the exact _**θ**_!
+The integration plays a beautiful role to manifest such contradictory that all _**θ**_ are involved (considered), but then are integrated out (does NOT care)!

 - one leftover: normalization term
+- parameter estimation
 - existing packages for realizing Bayesian inference
 - mathematical solutions are more handy (from measuring the width of the posterior linear model distribution)